Mesua ferrea: History of the tree in Sri Lanka

 In the dry zone of Sri Lanka, where ironwood trees normally do not grow wild, large, old ironwood trees can be seen around the remains of ancient Buddhist monasteries on rocky hills around Dambulla such as Na Uyana Aranya, Namal Uyana, Na-golla Aranya, Pidurangala near Sigiriya, Kaludiya Pokuna near Kandalama, and Ritigala.
 They are probably the descendants of trees planted as ornamentals in the monasteries in ancient times during the Anuradhapura period.
 Older trees form suckers or shoots from the base of the trunk, which become new trees when the old trunk falls down; therefore the bases and roots of some ironwood trees in these sites might be very old.

 Buddhism

-In Theravada Buddhism, this tree is said to have used as the tree for achieved enlightenment, or Bodhi by four past Buddhas: Mangala (මංගල), Sumana (සුමන), Revata (රේවත), and Sobhitha (සෝභිත).
+In Theravada Buddhism, this tree is said to have been the Bodhi tree, a tree under which a Buddha achieves enlightenment, of four past Buddhas: Mangala (මංගල), Sumana (සුමන), Revata (රේවත), and Sobhitha (සෝභිත).

 Buddhists believe that the next Buddha Maitreya will also awaken under this tree.
 In Buddhist texts, it is often called nāgapuṣpa in Sanskrit and (龍華樹 lónghuā shù) in Chinese.